diptools/dip/README.md

 }

 // Step 3.
 Implement action creators
-// Each method needs to return one of actions that your defined in step 2.
+// Each method needs to return one of actions that you defined in step 2.
 // This macro derives UiActionPlugin and UiAction which will be used in step 7.
 #[ui_action]
 impl ActionCreator {